 Coming to a Location Near You

 You don’t have to be in New Haven to see, hear, and learn from some of the university’s finest academic minds.
-We are very fortunate to have Yale faculty who travel the globe to speak to alumni at regional Yale club events and seminars, bringing educational programs and opportunities to a town near you.
+Thanks to the YAA-Redpath Speakers Program, we are very fortunate to have Yale faculty who travel the globe to speak to alumni at regional Yale club events and seminars, bringing educational programs and opportunities to a town near you.
 These events vary in focus and topic, but all are geared toward alumni audiences.

 This program is supported by the Redpath Fund, in memory of Robert Redpath Jr. ’28.

 If you would like to see more faculty speakers and other intellectual programming in your area, contact your regional club leaders.
 And if you're a regional club leader, visit the Regional Clubs toolkit page to learn more about how to request a faculty speaker.

 Many faculty members also travel to speak in conjunction with or on the behalf of their department within the Graduate School of Arts and Sciences or their professional school.
 Check with your school for more information on what speakers might be coming to your area.

 Club leaders: Visit the Club Toolkit for information on bringing a speaker to your local area, suggested speakers, minimum audience size, and more.

 Looking for a Yale faculty member or administrators to speak at a club function?
 Check out our Redpath Speakers page and search by speaker or department.